dummy-ilh/MINE/Regression/LR/Ch10_Heteroscedasticity.md

 Compare to the **unweighted** OLS simple-regression result from Chapter 5, §5.5: $\hat{\beta}_1=8.1$.
 WLS shifts the slope down to **7.70** — because student 5 (the highest-$x_1$ point, assumed to carry the most variance under our $\text{Var}\propto x_1$ assumption) is now down-weighted, reducing its pull on the fitted line. **This is the entire mechanism of WLS in one number:** it's OLS, but each point's "vote" in determining the line is scaled by how much you trust that point.

+**Walking through why the weights point this direction:** we assumed noise grows *with* $x_1$ — meaning students with high hours-studied values are assumed to have the least reliable data.
+So their weight $w_i=1/x_{1i}$ comes out *smallest* for the highest $x_1$ (student 5 gets weight 0.2, the lowest of the group), and *largest* for the lowest $x_1$ (student 1 gets weight 1, the highest).
+That's the whole design: trust the low-$x_1$, low-assumed-noise points more, and let the high-$x_1$, high-assumed-noise point have less say.
+That's exactly why the slope shifted down from 8.1 (OLS, where student 5 had full, unweighted influence) to 7.70 (WLS, where student 5's influence was deliberately dialed back).

 ---

 ## 10.5 Remedy 2 — Robust (Sandwich) Standard Errors